 What is the Islington in Bloom children’s poster competition? (only open to schools)

-The Islington in Bloom children's poster competition is back!
-We are inviting children to create a poster for the 2023 edition of the Islington in Bloom gardening competition.
-Entries should be submitted by Monday 4 July 2022.
+We are inviting children to create a poster for the 2024 edition of the Islington in Bloom gardening competition.
+Entries should be submitted by Friday 7 July 2023.
 Please note that this competition is only open to schools.

-The winning design will be incorporated into next year’s posters and leaflets.
-We are looking for a design which will encourage Islington’s residents, schools, young people’s centres, community groups and businesses to make their borough greener, brighter and more wildlife-friendly!
+The winning design will be used to help promote next years competition.
+We are looking for a design which will encourage Islington’s diverse communities, including residents, schools, young people’s centres, community groups and businesses to get involved and make their borough greener, brighter and more wildlife-friendly!

 The competition is open to children of all ages and will be judged in the following age categories:

 The winners of each category will receive prizes sponsored by Cass Art Islington and a personalised certificate.
 The overall winner will receive a £50 Cass Art voucher.

 - The name of your school or young people's centre, its address and postcode; your name, position, phone number and email address; and an alternative contact name.

 - The poster design(s).
 All documents should be in JPEG or PDF format, and each poster file should be named with the participant’s name, age and school (for example, ‘John Doe, 7 years, sample school’).

 For further information, please contact us on firstname.lastname@example.org.

 A great poster will: